arjumandfatima/ScalableConversionOfStackExchangeNetwork-basedQuestionAnsweringSitesData-DumpToSQLServerDatabase/README.md

 ![Project Screenshot](images/sql-server/9a.PNG)<br>
 10. Click Next when the rules are successfully passed.<br>
 ![Project Screenshot](images/sql-server/10a.PNG)<br>
-11. We are not interested in Azure Extension for SQL Server for this case, so simple ignore the options and click Next.
+11. We are not interested in Azure Extension for SQL Server for this case, so simply ignore the options and click Next.
 ![Project Screenshot](images/sql-server/11a.PNG)<br>
 12. In the Feature Selection window, check Full-Text and Semantic Extractions for Search and press Next.
 (We selected the custom installation option to enable this feature).<br>
 ![Project Screenshot](images/sql-server/12a.PNG)<br>